 Having a baby is a wonderful and confusing experience.
 I hope these reminders about totally normal things will help you feel more at ease during your upcoming delivery.

-I also have a totally free beginning prenatal class that gives my #1 tip for labor and delivery — you won’t want to miss it!
+If you’re not sure you’re ready for the whole class, I also have a totally free beginning prenatal class that gives my #1 tip for labor and delivery — you won’t want to miss it!
 And, check out my other delivery prep posts below that!